 VA wants to promote dialogue in new formats about various research-related themes that engage people.
+In a researcher dialogue, researchers are invited to discuss a topic together with other researchers with ongoing input from the audience in the form of questions and comments and the help of a moderator.
 The basic idea is that the dialogues should be determined by the interests, questions and concerns of the public, rather than what the researchers want to convey.
-VA is therefore organising Science Cafés and researcher dialogues.

 Themes for discussion should relate to people’s everyday lives or, in other ways, be of interest to the general public.
 Sweeping themes such as “Nanotechnology’s risks” should be avoided.
 Instead questions like the ones below should be formulated: